 We believe that grades are earned by demonstrating mastery of grade level, rigorous academic standards, all aligned to the Common Core State Standards (CCSS).
 Scholars will earn grades based on mastery of skills in all subjects.
-Grades are comprised of weekly homework and class assessments.
+Grades are composed of weekly homework and class assessments.
 These grades will be communicated to parents through quarterly report cards and data sheets.
-A scholar's grade is comprised of homework, class work, and assessment grades.
-Progress reports can be found on Infinite Campus.
+A scholar's grade consists of homework, class work, and assessment grades.